vess-dev/vess-dev.github.io/_posts/2021-06-18-determinedly-happy.md

 You make a mistake?
 No worries.
 Not really your fault.
 Still something you should learn from, of course, but don't sweat it that hard.
 You wouldn't have \*not\* made the mistake in the first place.

 And the good things that happen to you?
 You, in a way, deserve them.
 They were fated FOR <strong>YOU</strong> and no one else.
 Enjoy them.
+Look forward to them!

 Regardless...
 Despite determinism, you determine how to feel and react to it.
 Or do you? <em>Haha... <strong>:^)</strong></em>